Microsoft TechNet

 Change tracking

-In Microsoft Dynamics AX 2012, you can configure the database to keep track of when changes happen at the table level.
-When so configured, you can use the getChangedKeys service operation to retrieve entity keys for only those documents that have changed based on certain criteria, such as a specified date and time.
+In Microsoft Dynamics AX 2012, you can configure the database to track changes that occur at the table level.
+You can then use the getChangedKeys service operation to retrieve entity keys for only those documents that have changed, based on specific criteria, such as the date and time.
 For more information about how to configure change tracking, see Configuring AIF for change tracking.

 Performance improvements in services and AIF

-The following list describes enhancements in services and AIF that result in improved performance:
+The following list describes enhancements to services and AIF that improve performance:

-• To achieve scale and redundancy, you can configure AOS servers with the Network Load Balancing (NLB) for Microsoft Dynamics AX services.
-The AOS-clustering solution affects only the RPC-based connections and does not enable you to load balance Microsoft Dynamics AX services.
+• To achieve scale and redundancy, you can configure AOS servers to use Network Load Balancing (NLB) for Microsoft Dynamics AX services.
+The AOS clustering solution affects only the RPC-based connections and does not let you load balance Microsoft Dynamics AX services.
 For more information, see Configuring network load balancing for services.

-• Client applications can access services via the WCF runtime without using .NET Business Connector, which was required for services and AIF in previous releases of Microsoft Dynamics AX.
+• Client applications can access services via the WCF runtime, without using .NET Business Connector. .NET Business Connector was required for services and AIF in previous releases of Microsoft Dynamics AX.

-• A deployment on an intranet does not require IIS because services are now hosted on the AOS by default.
+• A deployment on an intranet does not require IIS, because by default, services are now hosted on AOS.

-• You can host services on IIS for requests originating from the Internet; however, the routing service on IIS dispatches these requests to the AOS host.
-All service requests, regardless of the origin, are processed on the AOS.
+• You can host services on IIS for requests that originate from the Internet.
+However, the routing service on IIS dispatches these requests to the AOS host.
+All service requests, regardless of origin, are processed on AOS.

 • The services framework uses connection pooling to reduce the overhead of creating and destroying a session on service calls.

-• All of the services references are placed in a single web services description language (WSDL) file.
-The single WSDL enables developers to reuse types when consuming Microsoft Dynamics AX services.
+• All the service references are placed in a single web services description language (WSDL) file.
+The single WSDL file lets developers reuse types when Microsoft Dynamics AX services are consumed.

 Microsoft Dynamics AX 2012 offers a robust and flexible security framework.
 Users are granted access to Microsoft Dynamics AX based on their assigned role.

 Services and AIF rely on WCF for additional security.
-You can change the WCF configuration to make necessary security settings that are required by Microsoft Dynamics AX services.
+You can change the WCF configuration to configure the security settings that are required by Microsoft Dynamics AX services.
 WCF is responsible for authenticating the user.
-Service-level authorization is defined by the integration port configuration.
+Service-level authorization is defined by the configuration of the integration ports.

-The Initialization checklist provides facilities to set up AIF.
-This single initialization step includes registering services, registering adapters, and registering basic ports.
+The Initialization checklist helps you set up AIF.
+In this single initialization step, you register services, adapters, and basic ports.

-Use the Internet Information Services (IIS) Web Deployment Tool to manage multiple sites and web farm scenarios.
+Use the IIS Web Deployment Tool to manage multiple sites and web farm scenarios.
 Download the tool from the Web Deploy page.

-In Microsoft Dynamics AX 2012, enhancements to the services framework result in significant changes in functionality, configuration, database schema, and document schemas (XSDs).
-When planning an upgrade from previous releases of Microsoft Dynamics AX, consider the following points.
+In Microsoft Dynamics AX 2012, enhancements to the services framework significantly change functionality, configurations, database schemas, and document schemas (XSDs).
+When you plan an upgrade from previous releases of Microsoft Dynamics AX, consider the following points:

-• You must recompile and test all applications that used the previous release of Microsoft Dynamics AX to work with services in Microsoft Dynamics AX 2012.
+• You must recompile and test all applications that used the previous release of Microsoft Dynamics AX, to make sure that the applications work with services in Microsoft Dynamics AX 2012.

-• Microsoft Dynamics AX 2012 replaces the proprietary MSMQ and BizTalk adapters with equivalent functionality available in WCF.
-You must reconfigure and then recompile any automated integration processes, such as the BizTalk Server orchestration, that used these adapters.
+• Microsoft Dynamics AX 2012 replaces the proprietary MSMQ and BizTalk Server adapters with equivalent functionality that is available in WCF.
+You must reconfigure and then recompile any automated integration processes that used these adapters, such as the BizTalk Server orchestration.

-• The upgrade framework will create partially configured integration ports based on existing endpoints.
-Newly created integration ports will contain data policies and service operations, but you must provide address information and activate the ports.
-You must configure the integration ports upon successful completion of the upgrade process before you use Microsoft Dynamics AX 2012 services and AIF functionality.
+• The upgrade framework creates partially configured integration ports that are based on existing endpoints.
+Newly created integration ports contain data policies and service operations, but you must provide address information and activate the ports.
+After you successfully complete the upgrade, you must configure the integration ports before you use Microsoft Dynamics AX 2012 services and AIF functionality.

-The Upgrade Guide provides the information to upgrade from the previous releases of Microsoft Dynamics AX.
+For information about how to upgrade from the previous releases of Microsoft Dynamics AX, see the Upgrade Guide.

-The following table describes changes in functionality and configuration of services and AIF in Microsoft Dynamics AX 2012 that affect the system administrators.
+The following table describes changes to the functionality and configuration of services and AIF in Microsoft Dynamics AX 2012 that affect system administrators.

 Microsoft Dynamics AX 2009 functionality